 A PCOS diagnosis is made through a number of tests.
 The doctor will start with a physical examination.
 A pelvic exam is uncomfortable but necessary.
 During a pelvic exam, the doctor can assess the ovaries and see how large they are.
 Ultrasound may be the next step if a pelvic exam is not enough.
 Blood tests are also done.
 In the blood test, the doctor can assess hormone levels.
 Once PCOS is diagnosed, treatment is the next step.
 The doctor may have you change your lifestyle first.
 The next step is to regulate your menstrual cycle.
 Birth control is the best medication for this.
 Birth control may also help with hair growth.
 If you are trying to get pregnant, you will need a different method of treatment that helps with ovulation.

 PCOS is a condition that may lead to serious complications.
 If you are having abnormal weight gain and hair growth, you may have PCOS.
 Do not ignore these symptoms.
 Untreated PCOS leads to more serious health complications.
 If you are dealing with PCOS, you are not alone.
-Nearly 5 million women in the United States has this condition.
+Nearly 5 million women in the United States have this condition.
 Talk with your doctor about your symptoms and try to get a treatment that works best for you.

 FIND A Top10MD FUNCTIONAL MEDICINE SPECIALIST NEAR YOU